TRaSH-Guides/Guides/docs/Notifiarr/Quick-Start.md

 # Quick Start

-Here we're going to explain the basics setup for Notifiarr to get it working with Sonarr, Radarr, Bazarr and Plex.
+Here we're going to explain the basic setup for Notifiarr to get it working with Sonarr, Radarr, Bazarr and Plex.

 If you want to make use of the other options I suggest to look at the advanced guide descriptions.